Since the first corporate bond was issued in 1992, more than 1 500 corporate debt instruments have been listed on the JSE’s Interest Rate Market.

 Who is this for?

-The listed debt market is predominately a wholesale market with large investors taking positions in bonds to satisfy portfolio needs.
-However, it also caters for the smaller investor.
-Anyone can buy these instruments.
+The listed debt market is predominately a wholesale market with large investors taking bond positions to satisfy portfolio needs.
+However, it also caters for the smaller investor,as anyone can buy these instruments.

-- Depending on the instrument, interest is fixed or floating, or may even be zero.
+- Depending on the instrument, interest is fixed, floating or even zero.

-- Each loan has specific characteristics that appeal to different investors at different times, so there is a secondary market in Corporate Bonds.
+- Each loan has specific characteristics that appeal to different investors.

 - No dividends are paid to bondholders.